SquareGPS/navixy-api/docs/backend-api/resources/location_link.md

 description: API calls for working with Geo Links.
 These are special sessions to share the location of mobile objects.
 ---

-# Geo Links info
+# Geo Links

 API calls for working with Geo Links.
 These are special sessions to share the location of mobile objects.
-This is a new API replacing [Weblocator](../../commons/user/session/weblocator.md).
+This is a new API replacing [Weblocator](commons/user/session/weblocator.md).

 ***